10 plants that are toxic to your pet - BC SPCA

 Additional names: Daylily, Easter lily, Japanese show lily, Oriental lily, Rubrum lily, Stargazer lily, Tiger lily, Wood lily

 Lilies are beautiful and popular spring flowers to plant in the garden and indoors, but most lilies are extremely toxic to your pets.
-Cats are particularly sensitive to the toxic effects of lilies, and just a small amount can be fatal.
+Cats are particularly sensitive to the toxic effects of lilies, as just a small amount can be fatal.

 lilies